MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-app-pack-containers-scenario.md

 1. On the Action Pane, select **Save**.

 > [!NOTE]
 > You can set up the system to automatically print container labels when a new container record is created.
-For more information, see [Print container labels](print-container-labels.md).
+For more information, see [Container label layouts and printing](print-container-labels.md).

 ## Create a mobile device menu item for packing inventory into containers